radicallyopensecurity/password-training/README.md

 ## Redirecting DNS requests
 **Required infusions:** dnsspoof

 We can also take over DNS services for our targets.
 This will allow us to make their websites resolve to any address we like.
-For example we could redirect them to a phising page or a proxy page that will capture any information we want.
+For example we could redirect them to a phising page and capture the login information entered there, or we could set up a proxy page that will capture any information from our target that we want.

-In this example we will be redirecting google.com to catfacts.co.
-Because that is the only thing people google anyway right?

-Click into the **dnsspoof** block in the web interface and head over to the **Hosts** tab.
+To start the attack, click into the **dnsspoof** block in the web interface and head over to the **Hosts** tab.
 You should see one line for "example.com" is already in the configuration.
+Here you can enter any website and what IP address you want your target to get redirected to.
+Click **Save** when you are done and then **Start** in the controls.

+### Practical demo with dnsspoof
+In this example we will be redirecting google.com to catfacts.co since everyone just googles cat facts anyway this would be a good way to streamline the process.

  We can look up the IP address of catfacts.co by using the command `dig +short www.catfacts.co` and we should come up with an IP address.
 In this case I got **54.243.205.142** as the result.
-Now add the entry for google.com and for good measure www.google.com too:
+Now in the **Hosts** field, add the entry for google.com and for good measure www.google.com too:
 ```
 54.243.205.142 google.com
 54.243.205.142 www.google.com
 ```
-Click **Save** when you are done and then **Start** in the controls.
  Anybody connected client who is visiting google.com should now automatically be directed to some adorable kittens instead.

 # Troubleshooting
 **You do NOT need to read this section unless you had problems during the setup.**